 Budget: $2 million │ Funded│Now Open

 New state-of-the-art holding facilities will allow the Zoo to care for several of the incredibly rare tigers, helping us become a key participant in the international Species Survival Plan® (SSP) that monitors and manages the breeding of all endangered species in zoos worldwide.
-The Sumatran Tiger Experience will exemplify World Class for years to come.
+Isle of the Tiger will exemplify World Class for years to come.